Summary Proceedings Involving Deportation WIthout a Legal Hearing

 An exception applies to foreign nationals who have lived illegally in the U.S. since 1982.
 They might be able to adjust their status to legal permanent residence even if they were ordered to be removed and illegally returned to the U.S. Another exception may apply to certain people who are related to residents of Haiti who adjusted their status to legal permanent residence before March 2000.
 You also may be able to defeat a reinstatement of removal if you are a citizen of Nicaragua, Cuba, El Salvador, Guatemala, or a country that was formerly part of the Soviet Union.
 You would need to see whether you are covered by a federal law called NACARA.

 If you have a credible fear of persecution if you return to your home country, or a reasonable fear of torture there, you may be able to work around a reinstatement of removal.
 You would need to go through a credible fear interview or a reasonable fear interview with an asylum officer, who would decide whether you may qualify for protection.

 A foreign national who is convicted of an aggravated felony and who does not have a green card may be subject to administrative removal.
-(Read more here about what an aggravated felony means.)
 Administrative removal involves issuing Form I-851, which is known as a Notice of Intent to Issue Final Administrative Removal Order.
 You may be able to get assistance from an attorney during this process, which tends to be more extended than expedited removal or reinstatement of removal.
 As with other types of summary proceedings, administrative removal is a discretionary option, and you may be placed in regular removal proceedings instead.

-You may be able to defeat administrative removal by claiming asylum if you fear persecution in your home country.
+A foreign national may be able to defeat administrative removal by claiming asylum if they fear persecution in their home country.
 Most of the other defenses to reinstatement of removal do not apply.